 If Your Fitness Goal Is To Gain Muscle:

 Everybody is different.
-As with weight loss, your ideal frequency might look different than your buddy’s— and that is totally okay.
-Overall, most athletes hit the gym at least twice a week, and ideally three times, to build strength and muscle.
-In general, our bodybuilding partners engage in both strength and cardio training, with a stronger focus on the former.
-The cardio side of strength-building workouts often involves short but intense sessions (like HIIT) twice or three times a week.
+As with weight loss, your ideal frequency might look different than your buddy’s— which is okay.
+Most athletes hit the gym at least twice a week, ideally three times, to build strength and muscle.
+Our bodybuilding partners generally engage in strength and cardio training, with a stronger focus on the former.
+The cardio side of strength-building workouts often involves short but intense sessions (like HIIT) twice or thrice a week.